Code to be executed while the condition is True

 print(count)

-statement is used to skip the rest of the code in the loop for the current iteration and move to the next iteration.
+The break statement is used to exit the loop prematurely when a certain condition is met, and the continue statement is used to skip the rest of the code in the loop for the current iteration and move to the next iteration.

 Infinite Loop:

-loops is to create an infinite loop that continues until a specific condition is met or until the loop is explicitly terminated using a break
+A common pattern with while loops is to create an infinite loop that continues until a specific condition is met or until the loop is explicitly terminated using a break statement.

 while True: